ni6o6/sb/README.md

-# Sleeping beauty Insertion Site Detection
+# Detection of insertion sites of the Sleeping Beauty transposon.
-Detection of insertion sites of the Sleeping beauty.
+Detection of insertion sites of the Sleeping beauty and caluculation of common transposon integration sites (CIS).

 The sequences around the insertion site should be primer-5'SBend- GTGTATGTAAACTTCCGACTTCAACTG+TA - genome

 ## Input data
 Sequencing fastq files are located in the directory ${DATA_DIR}.
-Two librares are prepared using two restriction enzymes, NX or BB for a sample.
+Two libraries are prepared using two restriction enzymes, Nlalll and BfaI for a sample.
+NlaIII-digested samples are labelled NX and BfaI-digested samples are labelled BB.

 ## Preparation of list files.
 ### 1. The list of fastq files (fastq_list.txt).